 Yes.
-DHS will deem an F-1 nonimmigrant student who receives offcampus employment authorization by means of this notice to be engaged in a "full course of study" 12 for the purpose of maintaining F-1 nonimmigrant student status for the duration of the student's employment authorization if the student satisfies the minimum course load requirement described in this notice, as required under 8 CFR 214.2(f)(6)(i)(F).
-However, the authorization for a reduced course load is solely for DHS purposes of determining valid F-1 nonimmigrant student status.
-Nothing in this notice mandates that school officials allow an F-1 nonimmigrant student to take a reduced course load if such reduced course load would not meet the school's minimum course load requirement.
-13 applicable to all students (U.S. citizens and foreign students) enrolled at the school.
+DHS will deem an F-1 nonimmigrant student who receives offcampus employment authorization by means of this notice to be engaged in a "full course of study" 22 for the purpose of maintaining F-1 nonimmigrant student status for the duration of the student's employment authorization if the student satisfies the minimum course load requirement described in this notice, consistent with 8 CFR 214.2(f)(6)(i)(F).
+However, the authorization to reduce the normal course load is solely for DHS purposes of determining valid F-1 nonimmigrant student status.
+Nothing in this notice mandates that school officials allow an F-1 nonimmigrant student to take a reduced course load if such a reduced course load would not meet the school's minimum course load requirement.23